obriencj/obriencj.github.io/content/blog/2023-11-07-year-one-of-cycling.md

 probably never know what was really going through her head at the time.
 It's hard to remember anything other than my anxiety, and focusing on just keeping the pedals moving.
-Long hill climbs, and I'd discover all of a sudden that she was fifty feet behind me.
+Long hill climbs, and I'd look up to discover all of a sudden that she was fifty feet behind me.
 She wouldn't call out for me to slow down.
 The first time I stopped for her.
 The second time I slowed to let her catch up.
 The third time I was starting to get very frustrated.
 We needed to get this done, what was she doing?
 Use the downhills to get the speed to conquer the next uphill, keep pedaling!

 Looking back it all makes sense, she was probably just out of gas.
 But my expectation was that she was the stronger rider, why would she be